nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 Providers **MUST** set the <code>status</code> of the referral as <code>unknown</code> for all referrals.

-Consumers **MUST NOT** portray the referrals as indicating acceptance of the referral, current involvement by recipients or any other interpretation of the status of the referral.
+Consumers **MUST NOT** portray the referrals as indicating current involvement by recipients or any other interpretation of the status of the referral.

 Where details of the progress or outcome of the referral are captured in the GP Clinical System in a structured form they **SHOULD** be populated in the <code>note</code> element as appropriate key value pairs.